 Long Beach Probate Lawyers Helping Clients Dealing With the Probate Process in California

-Not every asset in an estate may be subject to probate, and some estates may qualify for a simplified probate process.
-Generally speaking, assets with a named beneficiary designation such as living trusts, bank accounts, retirement accounts, pensions, and life insurance policies are examples of assets that do not usually require probate in order to be distributed.
+Certain estates may be eligible for a streamlined probate process, and not all assets in an estate may be subject to probate.
+In general, assets with a designated beneficiary designation, such as living trusts, bank accounts, retirement accounts, pensions, and life insurance policies, do not often need to go through probate to be dispersed.

-Because every estate is unique, it may be difficult to know how the probate process will play out, how long it will take and what it will require from your family and your executor.
-For those reasons, many clients find it better to plan their estate in a way as to keep as many assets out of probate as possible.
+Because every estate is different, it may be challenging to predict how the probate process will proceed, how long it will take, and what your family and your executor must do.
+For these reasons, many customers believe it is preferable to structure their estate so that as many assets as possible are not subject to probate.

-A popular estate planning tool that can be used – among other reasons – to keep assets out of probate is a living trust.
-There are several types of living trusts, and many of them may give you greater control over how your assets are distributed and may avoid probate by passing on your assets to the trust beneficiaries without needing court approval.
-An estate planning attorney can advise you on the best option for your specific situation.
+A living trust is a estate planning technique that may be used, among other things, to keep assets out of probate.
+Living trusts come in a variety of forms, and many of them may provide you more control over how your assets are divided and prevent probate by transferring your assets to the trust beneficiaries without obtaining a judge’s permission.
+According to an estate planning expert, your best course of action will depend on your unique circumstances.